MicrosoftDocs/Devices-docs/surface/surface-hardware-environmental-test-results.md

 ## MIL-STD-810 test results

 Operational tests pass if the unit remained operational during the entire test, and non-operational tests pass if a functional verification was performed immediately after the test exposure.
 Tests were conducted in accordance with the MIL-STD-810 standards effective at the time of product release.
-Surface devices including Surface Go 4, Surface Pro 9, Surface Pro 9 with 5G, Surface Laptop 5, and Surface Laptop Go 2 meet the current standard, MIL-STD-810H.
-Tests for Surface Laptop Studio 2 and Surface Laptop Go 3 remain pending.
+Surface devices, including Surface Laptop Go 3, Surface Laptop Studio 2, Surface Go 4, Surface Pro 9, Surface Pro 9 with 5G, Surface Laptop 5, and Surface Laptop Go 2 meet the current standard, MIL-STD-810H.
 Earlier devices were tested under the previous standard, MIL-STD-810G.

 ## Current standard: MIL-STD-810H